hedinn1/KESTverkefni2/Verkefni3.md

 * What is the recommended paging file size for all drives? **1367**

 ### 11.2.6.2
 * What information is listed in the Device Manager window?
-Why would you use it?
+Why would you use it? **The device manager window displays information about each device. you would use to to view and control hardware attached to your computer**
 * In the Generic Non-PnP Monitor Properties window, select the Driver tab.
 This window displays the software driver information that is currently installed for this monitor.
-What additional information does Driver Details provide?
+What additional information does Driver Details provide? **The Driver provider, Digital Signer, and date**
 * Click Update Driver.
-What two options do you have for updating the driver?
+What two options do you have for updating the driver? **Search automatically for drivers, browse my computer for drivers**
 * What does the Roll Back Driver button do?
 The Roll Back Driver can be grayed out on your computer.
 Why would it be grayed out?
-What are the other available options?
+What are the other available options? **it allows you to uninstall newly installed driver software and revert back to the driver that was used prior to a driver upgrade.
+The button can be grayed out if a new driver has not been installed**

 ### 11.3.1.11
 * Navigate to Notepad.
 Attempt to print.
 What message did you receive?
 How would you fix this?